Kapott/til/linux/desktop_icons.md

 And save the file.

-Now, if you rightclick firefox you should be able to see the default "new window" and "new private window" options, but also a "Choose your profile" option.
+Now, if you right-click firefox you should be able to see the default "new window" and "new private window" options, but also a "Choose your profile" option.

 Voila.